Low-calorie cocktails: 7 drinks under 160 calories to try on a diet

 (Image credit: Getty Images)

-A classy low calorie cocktail choice that will cause little confusion at the bar thanks to its limited number of ingredients.
-It is made from a shot of vodka stirred with ⅓ ounce vermouth - with an olive or two thrown in.
+A classy low-calorie cocktail choice that most bartenders will (or should) know how to make.
+It's a shot of vodka stirred with 29ml vermouth - with an olive or two thrown in.
 Beware flavored martini options which have a much greater sugar content.

 Woman drinking cocktail